Bisimulation for quantum processes: Weak bisimulation between quantum processes

+Note that in classical process algebra, a notion of approximate bisimulation has been proposed for deterministic processes from which any action causes at most one probabilistic transition \cite{GJS90}.
+This approximate bisimulation, however, does not yield a pseudo-metric for general probabilistic processes, as shown by van Breugel \cite{vB10}.
+The problem is, Giacalone et al.'s bisimulation is pre-assumed to be an equivalence relation, which, in some sense, violates the intuition that approximate bisimulation is not transitive: $P$ approximates $Q$ and $Q$ approximates $R$ do not necessarily imply that $P$ approximates $R$.
+Our definition in this section, however, only requires an approximate bisimulation to be symmetric, thanks to the method, introduced by~\cite{BK99}, of lifting relations between processes to those between probability distributions.
+Thus we are able to obtain a pseudo-metric for quantum processes.

-\section{(Weak) Bisimulation between quantum processes}
+\section{Weak bisimulation between quantum processes}

-To present the notion of bisimulation which abstracts the internal actions caused by local quantum operations and (classical or quantum) communications, we first extend the transition relation defined in Section 3.
+It is obvious that the (approximate) strong bisimulations proposed in previous sections are too overdiscriminative since even internal actions, caused by local quantum operations and (classical or quantum) communication, are required to be perfectly matched by bisimilar quantum processes.
+In this section, we turn to weak bisimulation, originated from~\cite{BH97}, which abstracts from the internal actions.
+To do this, we first extend the transition relation defined in Section~3.